Atlanta Falcons vs. Jacksonville Jaguars NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Home and road insights

-- Atlanta has two wins against the spread, and is 3-2 overall, in away games.

-- The Falcons are winless ATS (0-1) on the road as 2-point favorites or more.

-- This season, in three of five away games Atlanta has gone over the total.
+- In five road games this season, Atlanta has gone over the total three times.

 Powered by Data Skrive.